PJLindsay/natour/README.md

 - shows lots of tricks such as checkbox hack (click event)
 - responsive design
 - desktop-first (started w/ desktop first)

-NOTE: to have your css respond to changes you need to have a terminal open and running "live-server"

-## Synopsis

-Fictional Travel / Guided Tours website

 ## Install